BETA PHOTO: Dizzy Rock, as seen from above the Schoolroom Area...

 Approach the routes on Dizzy Rock by walking up the Left Hand Fork trail.
 After crossing the foot bridge, a small stream must also be crossed.
 Immediately after this crossing, veer right and uphill on a faint trail heading toward the base of the wall.
 Skirt the base of Dizzy Rock to reach the routes.
 Total approach time is less than five minutes.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Dizzy Rock:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Dizzy Rock:

 Featured Route For Dizzy Rock

 The Dizzy Channel 5.8 5b 16 VI- 15 HVS 4c Utah